kemingy/defspec/README.md

 from dataclasses import dataclass from typing import List

-from defspec import OpenAPI, OpenAPIComponent
+from defspec import OpenAPI, OpenAPIComponent, SecuritySchemeHTTP

 @dataclass